Dyson vacuum cleaner - Wand handle/ hose suction problems troubleshooting tips

 Once clear hold it up to a window and you should be able to see daylight you won't be able to see straight through due to the angle of the handle (unless you have a Dyson DC03).
 If you can't see daylight trust me it is still blocked even if a coathanger goes all the way through.
 A 2p piece is always a favourite as it gets wedged in the angle and spins so it looks clear but its not.

-If the handle is clear pull the U-bend off at the back of the machine, you should be able to put your fingers in each end and touch them.
+For the older style Dysons (not the ball type) If the handle is clear and hose suction is poor, pull the U-bend off at the back of the machine, you should be able to put your fingers in each end and touch them.
 Next take a pound coin stand the hose up straight with the handle and U-bend removed and drop it down if it drops out the bottom it is clear, if not well its blocked.

 Check the hose all the way along for splits and tears usually they start under the top cuff but check the entire hose just in case (If the hose has a small tear in it and it is not fully stretched out then you are not going to lose massive amounts of suction, it will need replacing but don't buy a hose until you figure out what else is causing the loss in suction).

-If you have a ball model or one of the later uprights such as the DC27, it could be the hose has not transferred over properly.
+If you have an older style ball model DC24, DC25 or one of the later uprights such as the DC27, it could be the hose has not transferred over properly.
 When you put the handle back into your Dyson (looking from the back) you should see a small hose to the right that moves across, if not it may be stuck in the base position.

 Remove the handle and tap the small hose to the left and it should switch over to the main hose, problem solved for now.
 Take some WD-40 or polish if you haven't got any and apply it to the spring to the bottom right of the main hose.
 Pictures will be coming soon as I understand this is hard to follow.